ahmed-marzook/Weather-Bridge/README.md

 A modern Weather API wrapper service providing seamless access to weather data through a unified interface.
 WeatherBridge acts as an elegant connector between your applications and various weather data providers.

+**Project to learn how to use Redis and call external APIs using Spring WebClient.**

 ## Technology Stack🛠️

 - Java 21